qamarshehzadi786786-prog/TechStore/README.md

 - Learned how to handle a rejected push
 - Used `git pull origin main --rebase`
 - Successfully pushed changes to GitHub

+# React Practice - Day 3

+## What I Learned Today

+### 1. useState

+Learned how to use `useState` to store and update data in a React component.

+### 2. State Lifting

+Learned how to pass state and state update functions from a parent component to child components using props.

+### 3. Array State

+Learned how to store multiple products inside an array state.

+### 4. Spread Operator

+Used the spread operator `...` to keep existing cart items while adding a new product.

+### 5. filter()

+Used `filter()` to remove a specific product from the cart.

+### 6. Shopping Cart

+Created a functional shopping cart where products can be added and removed.

+### 7. React Router

+Created a separate Cart page and used React Router to navigate between Home and Cart.

+### 8. Dynamic Cart Count

+Displayed the number of products in the cart dynamically in the navbar.

+## Git & GitHub

+* Created a commit for the cart functionality
+* Used `git pull --rebase origin main`
+* Resolved remote/local repository differences
+* Successfully pushed the updated project to GitHub